 For example, the primary conflict during the adolescent period involves establishing a sense of personal identity.
 Success or failure in dealing with the conflicts at each stage can impact overall functioning.
 During the adolescent stage, for example, failure to develop an identity results in role confusion.

 Behavioral child development theories center on how children learn through their interactions with the environment.
 Early in the twentieth century, the school of thought known as behaviorism took hold in psychology.
-The behaviorist believed that learning and development were the result of associations, rewards, and punishments.
+The behaviorists believed that learning and development were the results of associations, rewards, and punishments.

-Early thinking tended to assume that the way kids think is pretty similar to the way adults think, but Piaget helped change this.
+Early views of children tended to assume that the way kids think is pretty similar to the way adults think, but Piaget helped change this.
 He concluded that the way that children think is fundamentally different from that of adults.

-His cognitive theory quickly became one of the most influence child development theories.
+His cognitive theory quickly became one of the most influential child development theories.
 His approach focuses on four distinct stages that kids go through as they progress from birth to adulthood.